 Hubby announced today that I shouldn’t expect a gift tomorrow on Valentine’s Day, which is no surprise to me.
 I actually started writing this blog before he even said that—this blog is my gift to him.
 This Valentine’s Day we will be married twenty years, eight months, and one week.
 We will be together for twenty-six Valentine’s Days.

 Because after twenty-something odd years…I don’t need a card to tell me you love me.
 You tell me you love me when you go to the grocery store and actually put the groceries away before I get home.
 I don’t need a box of chocolates to tell me I’m yours…you tell me that when you chase me around the kitchen table trying grab my butt.
 I don’t need a dozen roses to make me feel special…you make me feel special when you let me nap on you, even when you have to get up to go pee.
 I don’t need jewelry to know you care…I know you care when you drive two hours to replace a Christmas ornament that the dog broke.
 I don’t need a lobster dinner to feel amorous…oh, who am I kidding…I do need the lobster dinner.

 It’s not mushy, over the top, make other people want to vomit sort of gestures.
 It’s all the little things that make living with a person (who snores like a truck driver and farts in his sleep) worthwhile.
 It’s getting up with the kids on Sunday morning so that the other person can sleep in.
 It’s scraping the snow off her car so she doesn’t have to do it before she rushes out the door to work.
 It’s knowing she had a bad day and bringing her wine.
 It’s knowing he had a bad day and bringing him donuts even though you totally shouldn’t do that because he’s been meaning to cut back on his donut consumption but you know the donut will make him smile and damn it…you want him to smile.

 Maybe he got you diamond earrings for Christmas, but wouldn’t a foot rub really hit the spot?
 Or maybe you got two dozen roses and an acapella quartet delivered to your work for Valentine’s Day, but wouldn’t you prefer a guy who gets your oil changed without you begging?
-Now that makes me swoon.